 Wall St Week Ahead Investors bet on second wind for lagging U.S. small caps

 About $2.4 billion has flowed into U.S. small-cap equity funds so far this month, already the biggest monthly inflow since March, according to data provider EPFR.
-That’s helped fuel a 6% gain in the S&P 600 small-cap index (.SPCY) since late October, nearly doubling the large-cap S&P 500’s (.SPX) performance in that period.
-The Russell 2000 (.RUT), a broader small-cap index, is up about 5%.
+That had helped fuel an 8% gain in the S&P 600 small-cap index (.SPCY) as of earlier this week since late October, doubling the large-cap S&P 500’s (.SPX) performance in that period.
+The Russell 2000 (.RUT), a broader small-cap index, gained about 7% over that time.

+The small-cap indexes pared gains somewhat this week amid fears of a COVID-19 re-emergence.

 Small caps, which have a median market capitalization of $1.2 billion in the Russell 2000, rallied in the early months of 2021 as investors bet that smaller firms would benefit more from a broad U.S. economic reopening.
 They floundered in subsequent months, when technology stocks took the market’s reins amid worries over whether the Delta variant of the coronavirus would stifle the economic rebound.
 The Russell 2000 is up 19% this year against a 25% rise for the S&P 500.